availproject/avail-light/README.md

 ### Modes of Operation

-1. **Light client**: The basic mode of operation and is always active in whichever mode is operational.
+1. **Light-client Mode**: The basic mode of operation and is always active in whichever mode is operational.
 If an `App_ID` is not provided, this mode will commence.
 The client on each header it receives will do random sampling using RPC calls.
 It gets random cells with proofs in return, which verifies and calculates the confidence.
-2. **App-Specific-Mode**: If an **`App_ID` > 0** is given in the config file, the client finds out the `cols` related to the provided `App_ID` using `app_data_lookup` in the header.
+2. **App-Specific Mode**: If an **`App_ID` > 0** is given in the config file, the client finds out the `cols` related to the provided `App_ID` using `app_data_lookup` in the header.
 The client then fetches 50% of cells from `cols`, verifies them, and uses them to decode and reconstruct the `app_extrinsics_data`.
-3. **Fat-Client-Mode**: The client retrieves the entire extended matrix using IPFS (if available) or fetches via RPC calls.
+3. **Fat-Client Mode**: The client retrieves the entire extended matrix using IPFS (if available) or fetches via RPC calls.
 It verifies all the cells and computes the CID mapping for the IPFS Pinning.
 It then decodes the extended matrix and reconstructs the `app_specific_data` related to all `App_IDs`.

 ## Installation